-The DHSS reviewed over 3,402 microbiological tests for total coliform.
+The DHSS reviewed over 2,600 microbiological tests for total coliform and standard plate count.
 There were no exceedances of the total coliform standard for finished products.
 Total coliform must be less than one colony forming unit per 100 ml or the absence of any total coliform bacteria.
 In all cases, the finished products produced from these sources were reported to be free of coliform bacteria.
 Coliform bacteria are indicator organisms of potential microbiological contamination of water supplies, and if present, the treatment processes in place by the bottler must be capable of eliminating microbiological contaminants in the finished product.